 Muscle mass also plays a role in your body composition and weight.
 Exercise can help build muscle, so you may notice an increase in your weight if you’ve recently begun working out more than you previously did.

 Even though pregnancy, menopause, and a gain in muscle mass are common explanations for changes in weight, there are many other possible factors—so it’s a good idea to talk with your healthcare provider to learn more about what could be behind the weight changes you experience.

 Your body takes in energy, measured in calories, from what you eat and drink.
 It uses that energy to power your body.
 When physically active, your body burns calories to use as fuel.
 If you eat more calories than you burn, your body stores the extra energy in the form of fat (leading to fat gain).
 But if you burn more calories than you consume, your body gradually eliminates stores of excess fat.

 Most women experience some changes in body weight during their lifetime, but some weight fluctuations can be a sign of a health condition.
-Conditions that cause rapid weight gain or loss include:
+Conditions that can cause rapid weight gain or loss include:

 The Everlywell at-home Women's Health Test can help determine if the cause of weight changes are due to a hormone imbalance.
 This convenient home lab test measures 10 key hormones in your body—and gives you secure, online results that are easy to understand and easy to share with your healthcare provider.
 To test 5 hormones related to ovarian function and fertility, try the Women's Fertility Test.

 Also consider taking the at-home Thyroid Test, which lets you check in on 3 key thyroid hormones (plus thyroid antibodies) from the convenience of home.